troyane/GoodHabits/docs/tutorial.md

 ### `IconPicker` "dialog" and `IconTypeHelper`

-This is component as a [`Rectangle`] for choosing icon from a grid of available icons.
-To make it possible to implement such component we need to find a way to store icon names of [`IconType`].
-So we provide `IconTypeHelper` as a singleton type with a lost of all possible icons in [`IconType`].
+This is a component as a [`Rectangle`] for choosing an icon from a grid of available icons.
+To make it possible to implement such a component we need to find a way to store icon names of [`IconType`].
+So we provide `IconTypeHelper` as a singleton type with a list of all possible icons in [`IconType`].

 ```js
 readonly property var iconsModel: ListModel {